cran/textstem/README.md

     (toc <- Sys.time() - tic)

-    ## Time difference of 0.09608579 secs
+    ## Time difference of 0.8978779 secs

-That's 2,912 rows of text, or 42,708 words, in 0.1 seconds.
+That's 2,912 rows of text, or 42,708 words, in 0.9 seconds.

 Combine With Other Text Tools
 -----------------------------

-This example shows how stemming/lemmatizing might be complemented by other test tools such as `replace_contraction`.
+This example shows how stemming/lemmatizing might be complemented by other text tools such as `replace_contraction` from the **textclean** package.

     library(textclean)